cdeck3r/cdeck3r.github.io/teaching/teaching.md

 ### Digital Business Management (DBM)

+* [Summary blog post](/2019-02-18-DBMSCM-IoTHackathon/) about the IoT hackathon on the IoT concept of embedding, where real-world activities are electronically sensed and seamlessly update electronic information systems (IoT, winter term 2018/19)
+    * Three projects demonstrate the concept of embedding
+    * Students work along the living lab process

-* [Summary blog post](/2018-07-30-DBM-IoTHackathon/) Iterating trhough the Living Lab Process for developing IoT Apps (IoT, summer term 2018)
+* [Summary blog post](/2018-07-30-DBM-IoTHackathon/) Iterating the Living Lab Process for developing IoT Apps (IoT, summer term 2018)
     * The hackathon project demonstrates the development of Rubi the Brewbot utilizing the living lab process
     * Focus is on hypothesis driven experimentation and evaluation when iterating through the process
 * [Summary blog post](/2018-03-05-DBM-IoTHackathon/) about the Living Lab Process for developing IoT Apps (IoT, winter term 2017/18)